 Today’s skilled labor workforce is made of advanced professionals.

 Skilled construction workers not only work with their hands to build, fix or install something, there is also a significant amount of brainpower required to do most jobs.
 These workers must be computer literate, as many machines and equipment use computer programs to operate.
 You must have good math and reading skills in order to calculate, measure and read blueprints accurately.
-On the more exciting side, innovative advances in technology have enabled skilled workers to use robotics and lasers with their trade, changing how these craftsmen did their job in the past.
+On the more exciting side, innovative advances in technology have enabled skilled workers to use robotics and lasers with their trade, changing how these craftworkers did their job in the past.
 A good example is how roofing contractors measure roofing projects.
 No longer do they need to climb on top of the facility, there are apps that enable exact measurement using satellites!

 Skilled workers and construction managers come together.